 Iowa families can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 There are about 240 private schools across the state of Iowa.
 The average tuition for private schools in the state is $4,520 for elementary schools and $9,033 for high schools.

 In Iowa, families can take a tax deduction of up to $500 per student for nonpublic school expenses.
 While the average tax credit amount is relatively small, every little bit can help.
 Also, children in Iowa are eligible for scholarships through the School Tuition Organization Tax Credit as long as their family income doesn’t exceed 400% federal poverty guidelines ($106,000 for a family of four in 2021-2022).
-Additionally, families can save for K-12 private school tuition using tax-preferred 529 savings accounts.
+Finally, keep in mind that families can save for K-12 private school tuition using tax-preferred 529 savings accounts.

-In addition to these statewide options, several districts currently offer online programs.
-You can find a list of these online schools at the Iowa Department of Education.
+In addition to these statewide options, several districts currently offer online programs serving all grades K-12.
+You can find a full list of online school options at the Iowa Department of Education.

 To read more about online learning in Iowa, check out the Digital Learning Collaborative’s state profile.

 Iowa families can also choose homeschooling, the process of parents educating students at home.
 As both technology and school choices have spread in Iowa, homeschooling is an increasingly popular choice.